Programmable Property-Based Testing: Abstract

 Property-based testing (PBT) is a popular technique for establishing confidence in software, where users write {\em properties}---i.e. executable specifications---that can be checked many times in a loop by a testing framework.
 In modern PBT frameworks, properties are usually written in {\em shallowly embedded} domain-specific languages, and their definition is tightly coupled to the way they are tested.
 Such frameworks often provide convenient configuration options to customize aspects of the testing process, but users are limited to precisely what library authors had the prescience to allow for when developing the framework; if they want more flexibility, they may need to write a new framework from scratch.

 We propose a new, deeper language for properties based on a mixed embedding that we call {\em deferred binding abstract syntax}, which reifies properties as a data structure and decouples them from the property runners that execute them.
 We implement this language in Rocq and Racket, leveraging the power of dependent and dynamic types, respectively.
-Finally, we showcase the flexibility of this new approach by rapidly prototyping a variety of property runners, highlighting domain-specific testing improvements that can be unlocked by more programmable testing.
+Finally, we showcase the flexibility of this new approach by implementing a variety of property runners in a shared framework, highlighting domain-specific testing improvements that can be unlocked by more programmable testing.

 {\textsc{QuickChick}} {\textsc{FuzzChick}} {\textsc{RackCheck}} {\textsc{Etna}}